Medical assistant: Education and training

-The New America Foundation has criticized medical assistant programs, particularly those run by profit-making schools like Kaplan and Everest Institute.
-Many graduates of the school cannot find full-time work, or cannot find work at all, cannot make enough to pay their loans, and go into default.
+The New America Foundation has criticized medical assistant programs, particularly those run by profit-making schools like Kaplan and Everest College.
+Some graduates of the school cannot find full-time work, or cannot find work at all, cannot make enough to pay their loans, and go into default.
 According to the Department of Labor, median annual salary for medical assistants in 2011 was $29,100, but students with medical-assistant certificates typically earned less than $20,000.
 In some programs, graduates earned less than $15,080, the minimum wage, which means they were working part-time.
 For example, Drake College of Business, Elizabeth, NJ, charges $18,000, but 31% of graduates defaulted on loans.
 A few public community colleges have successful programs where graduates make more than $25,000 a year.
+According to the US Bureau Of Labor Statistics the median average wage for medical assistants in 2024 is $44,200.

 In the U.S., an institution's medical assisting program may be accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) if its graduates plan to become certified or registered.
 Accreditation is a requirement of certification agencies such as the American Association of Medical Assistants (AAMA), the American Medical Technologists (AMT) and the National Health Career Association (NHA).
-Currently there are in excess of 600 CAAHEP accredited programs in can than 500 institutions, and more than 200 accredited by ABHES.
+Currently there are in excess of 600 CAAHEP accredited programs in more than 500 institutions, and more than 200 accredited by ABHES.
 Accreditation by CAAHEP, ABHES or other accreditation associations requires that the institution's medical assisting program meets specific educational standards and provides sufficient classroom, lecture, and laboratory time.